Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 - expenses for subjects and volunteers, including the recruitment of participants, their participatory fees and travel costs

-You can ask for other fieldwork costs that aren’t listed here, but you’ll need to justify them.
+You can ask for other fieldwork costs that aren’t listed here.
+You’ll need to justify them.

-You can ask for these costs if you are applying from a higher education institution, a research institute, a non-academic healthcare organisation, a not-for-profit or non-governmental research organisation or a small company
+You can ask for these costs if you are applying from a:

 Conference attendance

-You can ask for a contribution towards the costs of attending scientific and academic meetings and conferences, including registration fees.
+You can ask for a contribution towards the costs of attending scientific and academic meetings and conferences, including travel, accommodation, and registration fees.
 The limits are:

-- Research and technical staff on your grant – £1,000 each a year
+- Research and technical staff employed on your grant – £1,000 each a year

-We provide costs to cover caring responsibilities if you or any staff employed on your grant attend a conference.
-This includes childcare and any other caring responsibility you have.
+We provide costs to cover caring responsibilities for any staff employed on your grant to attend a conference.
+This includes childcare and any other caring responsibility they have.
 We will pay these if:

 - Wellcome is providing the salary